 Instruction to Editor: Modify the first paragraph of sub-clause 8.2.4.1.2 as follows:

 The Protocol Version field is 2 bits in length and is invariant in size and placement across all revisions of this standard.
 For this standard, the value of the protocol version is 0 for regular MAC frames per 8.2 (MAC frame formats for regular frames) or 1 for short MAC frames per 8.7 (MAC frame format for short frames).
 All other values are reserved.
-The revision level will be incremented only when a fundamental incompatibility exists between a new revision and the prior edition of the standard.
+The revision level is incremented only when a fundamental incompatibility exists between a new revision and the prior edition of the standard.
 See 9.24.2 (Revision level field processing).